markomakesthings/datatonic-challenge/README.md

 7. Healthcare and Medicine
 8. Human-Computer Interaction and User Experience
 9. Information Systems and Technology
-10. Natural Langauge Processing and Lingustics
+10. Natural Language Processing and Linguistics
 11. Neural Networks and Evolutionary Computation
-12. Philosophy amd Ethics
+12. Philosophy and Ethics
 13. Robotics and Automation
 14. Science Fiction and Literature
 15. Security and Privacy